Estimated reading time: 8 minutes

 Impostors possess a high level of emotional intelligence, allowing them to read and manipulate the emotions of those around them.
 They are good at detecting vulnerabilities and insecurities, using this knowledge to their advantage.
 Impostors gain trust and control their targets by playing on people’s emotions.
 Furthermore, they lack empathy and remorse.

 Impostors are masters of disguise and concealment, able to change their appearance and hide their true identity.
-Through physical disguises (costumes or makeup) or more subtle methods like altering their body language or speech patterns, impostors effortlessly blend in and avoid detection.
+Through physical disguises or altering their body language or speech patterns, impostors effortlessly blend in and avoid detection.
 They hide in plain sight and continue their deceptive behavior without raising suspicion.

 Impostors exude an air of unwavering confidence that easily deceives those around them.
-They project an image of self-assurance and superiority, making it difficult for others to question their intentions or see through their facade.
+They project an image of self-assurance and superiority.
+It becomes difficult for others to question their intentions or see through their facade.
 This overconfidence allows impostors to manipulate situations in their favor because they believe they are always one step ahead.
-However, this arrogance can also be their downfall.
+But, this arrogance can also be their downfall.

 So, How do you deal with an Impostor?